 Our social strategy was simple, create what people want to share, and be mobile centric.
 With funny, thumb-stopping, and shareworthy fodder, we:

-– Got Reddit to change to Deadpool’s signature image – a first for the site.
+- Got Reddit to change its signature image to Deadpool – a first for the site

 While the campaign was humorous, the results were serious.
 Deadpool is Fox’s best-selling Digital HD title EVER, and the # 1 selling Marvel title EVER.
 How’s that for a “dying industry”?